-Parents can support their daughters's learning in Spanish by ensuring that all homework is completed on time and to a good standard.
-It is also beneficial if parents can involve themselves in the learning and retention of vocabulary by, for example, testing or going through the list of words.
+Parents can support their child's learning in Spanish by ensuring that all homework is completed on time and to a good standard.
+It is also beneficial if parents can involve themselves in the learning and retention of vocabulary by, for example, regular quizzing.